ChrisWhealy/DistributedSystemNotes/Lecture 9.md

 This cut is inconsistent because the causality of events `B` and `D` has been reversed.

 As far as the data in this cut is concerned, the relation `B->D` is now broken.
-This is because the cut has moved the future event `D` into the past, but done so without recording the event that caused it.
+This is because the cut has moved the future event `D` into the past but done so without recording the event that caused it.
 Similarly, the past event `B` has been moved into the future, but without any connection to event `D` it causes.

 ## The Chandy-Lamport Algorithm Determines a Consistent Cut